nedbat/watchgha/README.rst

 Watch GitHub Action runs
 ########################

 This package provides one command, ``watch_gha_runs``.
-It takes a GitHub repo URL and a branch name, and displays the status of the latest GitHub Action runs on that branch.
-If any of the runs are in progress, it will refresh the display each second with the current status.
+It displays the status of the latest GitHub Action runs your current branch.
+If any of the runs are in progress, it will refresh the display repeatedly with the latest status.

 If you like, the name can be pronounced, "Watching?
 Ha!"